-New National leader Judith Collins plans portfolio changes in first act in new role
+Judith Collins new National leader: Winston Peters claims Todd Muller had 'serious breakdown'

 She has not yet spoken to Muller about this – "but I think we will certainly be wanting to talk to Todd about his options".

-But she said there wouldn't be many changes, given the election is only a few weeks away.
+She said there wouldn't be many changes, given the election is only a few weeks away.

 "I don't want people having to chop and change portfolios right before an election – I think that's a bit foolish."